Risk Management and Compliance with Jira

 Definition of compliance

 Compliance is the process of ensuring that an organization follows all applicable laws, regulations, ethical standards, and internal policies.
 Compliance is an ongoing organizational activity, requiring strategy, coordination, and ongoing management.
-It is a huge aspect of Jira risk management.
+It is a huge aspect of the risk management process where Jira lets you keep risk-related data in one place.

 What is Jira risk management?

 In any project that a team is currently working on, risks can arise.
 Risk itself is the likelihood of an event occurring that may or may not affect the timeliness, cost, or quality of the project.
-Recognizing that everyone is dealing with risk and that there is no way to avoid it is the first step in Jira risks management.
+Recognizing that everyone is dealing with project risks and that there is no way to avoid them is the first step in various risk management frameworks.

 Agile methodology: a great tool for Jira risk management